James Barroun: Career

-In August and September 1560, during the Scottish Reformation, the ornaments of St Giles' Kirk were delivered to James Barroun for safekeeping as Dean of Guild.
+As the Scottish Reformation progressed, Barroun was asked to dismantle and remove the Mary bell of St Giles' Kirk.
+In August and September 1560, the ornaments of St Giles were delivered to James Barroun for safekeeping as Dean of Guild.
 These included the chalice, patten, and spoon, the arm of St Giles (delivered by Thomas McCalzean, father of Euphame MacCalzean), two silver censers, and a silver ship, the great silver cross, a silver chrismarium with a wooden container for oil, and a goldsmith Michael Gilbert produced two silver chandeliers or lamps.
 The burgh council had decided to sell the church silver and vestments to fund its works, especially that of reforming the fabric of St Giles for Protestant worship.
 Barroun was asked to have the metal of the bells and the pillars of the baldacchino cast into artillery for the town, either in Scotland or Flanders.

+In August 1560, Barroun, as Dean of Guild, made a complaint or submission to the burgh council about those who worked as "free merchants" and "free craftsmen" in Edinburgh, and enjoyed various privileges, but were not burgesses of the town.
+The council's response was to order that lists of unfree merchants and craftsmen should be made, and they should be compelled to become free members.

 In June 1561 James Barroun was asked by the town council to request the return of their artillery from Edinburgh Castle.
 This proved to be difficult and there was a dispute over negotiations held with the Laird of Drumquhassill.

 In 1562 Barroun arranged an interview between John Knox and the Earl of Bothwell in his own house.
 Bothwell spoke to Knox about his quarrel with James Hamilton, 3rd Earl of Arran.

 James Barroun was a friend of James Stewart, Earl of Moray, who became Regent of Scotland when Mary, Queen of Scots was imprisoned in Lochleven Castle and coerced into abdication.
 In order to raise money, Regent Moray asked the treasurer of Scotland, Robert Richardson to utilise the jewels of Mary, Queen of Scots to raise loans.
 Barroun lent money to Moray and held Mary's diamond crucifix, an emerald pendant, and other jewels as a pledge.